What are the key digital challenges facing financial services in 2016?

 “The fundamental principles of the course have really served me well as some kind of guardrails to our own digital transformation.

 “We constantly evolve as a business and the line between what we’re learning in the course and what I’m doing day-to-day has got blurred very quickly.
 I’m able to bring new concepts, new thinking to the table that without the course, I probably wouldn’t have had such easy access to.

 “The peer group on the course are phenomenal.
-There’s guys on there who are already digital masters, but their desire to learn more has them on the course as well, and that kind of input is great.
-And then the other end, you’ve got people who are newer to digital, but some of their thoughts and concepts, because there are unbiased, because they’re coming to this fresh, are equally valuable.
+There are guys on there who are already digital masters, but their desire to learn more has them on the course as well, and that kind of input is great.
+And then the other end, you’ve got people who are newer to digital, but some of their thoughts and concepts, because there are unbiased because they’re coming to this fresh, are equally valuable.

 “You mix that in with the different geographies, the different sectors; it’s this really rich part of ideas and connections.